Abderrahmane-AHMED/Abderrahmane-AHMED/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: Full Stack Web Developer with experience in **ASP.NET Core**, front-end & back-end development.
+- :computer: Backend Developer with experience in **ASP.NET Core**.
 - :rocket: Passionate about building **web applications** from scratch to deployment.
 - :man_technologist: Committed to continuous learning & real-world projects.
 - :zap: Fun fact: I love coding challenges, meetups, and networking with developers.